Kosančićev Venac: Features

-Between the Mika Alas' House and the Little Staircase, begins a park area which spreads along the street to the south.
-Sometimes called Mika Alas' Park, it covers 0.37 ha.
+Between Mika Alas's House and the Little Staircase begins a park area which spreads along the street to the south.
+Sometimes called Mika Alas's Park, it covers 0.37 ha.

-Other landmarks of the neighborhood include building nicknamed Home with the Pedigree and Trajković House with the bust of Ivan Kosančić, sculptured by Petar Ubavkić in 1895.
+Other landmarks of the neighborhood include the buildings nicknamed Home with the Pedigree and Trajković House with the bust of Ivan Kosančić, sculptured by Petar Ubavkić in 1895.
 Important edifices are House of Dimitrije Krsmanović and House of Branislav Kojić.

-Building with the painters ateliers and the gallery of the Salon of the Museum of Contemporary Art, located at 14 Pariska Street, was built in 1960.
-It was designed by Miroslav Jovanović and intended to have both the apartments for the painters and their studios, so as the exhibition space for the gallery.
+The building with the painters' ateliers and the gallery of the Salon of the Museum of Contemporary Art, located at 14 Pariska Street, was built in 1960.
+It was designed by Miroslav Jovanović and intended to have both apartments for the painters and their studios, as well as an exhibition space and art gallery.
 Exhibited works were relocated to the Museum of the Contemporary Arts when it was opened in 1961.
 In January 2019, the building was declared a cultural monument.
 A bust of king Peter I was placed in 2011 on the small square, at the main entrance in the Elementary School King Petar I. The stone plinth was carved by Branimir Radisavljević, while the bust was sculptured by Dušan Jovanović Đukin.
 The original plinth was considered to be too low, so during the complete renovation in 2020, the plinth was elevated.